 Also, getting crossfaded will make you view getting drunk differently.
 Again, if you mix alcohol with some prescription drugs, you will need more and more of it to get the same feeling.
 Upping the game each time you try to get loaded, will only put in an endless cycle of substance abuse that will become harder and harder to kick.

-Safety Consideration for Pills at Home
+Prescription Pill Safety at Home

 One of the reasons prescription drug abuse is on the rise is because of the access.
 In most cases it is easier, and sometimes more legal, to get prescription drugs.
 Every home in America has at least one cabinet full of pills, creams and liquids in case someone is in pain or feeling ill.
 Very few people think twice about letting everyone in the household have access to all of the available medications.